shoch77/task1ELEC-WEEK4-/README.md

 # task1ELEC-WEEK4-

-This project involves creating a robotic mouth using an 8x32 LED matrix.
+This project involves designing a robotic mouth using an 8x32 LED matrix.
 The mouth can display different facial expressions such as happy, neutral, and sad.

 - Fully simulated on: https://wokwi.com/projects/405803428359855105